payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-the-recurring-payments-for-a-card.md

     <tr>
       <td>
-        hash\
+        hash
         **mandatory**
       </td>

       <td>
-        Hash is a crucial parameter used to ensure that any date is not tampered while redirecting customer from the merchant website to PayU’s payment interface while registration transactions.
+        Hash is a crucial parameter used to ensure that any date is not tampered while redirecting customer from the merchant website to PayU's payment interface while registration transactions.

         It is SHA512 hash generated by encrypting values of merchant key, txnid, amount, productinfo, firstname, email, udf and si\_details by merchant salt.

-        In the case of registration transaction, the formula is used to calculate this hash is similar to the following:\
+        In the case of registration transaction, the formula is used to calculate this hash is similar to the following:
         HASH = SHA512(key|txnid|amount|productinfo|firstname|email|udf1|udf2|udf3|udf4|udf5||||||si\_details|SALT)
       </td>